Lewis3ai/LAB-EXAM-bookreviewcode/README.md

+# REMEMBER
+ask co pilot to run flask, pip install and to run app and open browser do:
+python3 -m App.main

 # Flask Starter Template fo REPLit
 A template for simple flask projects.
 For production projects with testing and deployment it is recommended to use [flaskmvc](https://gitpod.io/#https://github.com/uwidcit/flaskmvc).